Social Icons

 Directed by Malcolm D. Lee

-The Best Man Holiday was very funny, I really laughed hard while watching this movie, there were just some scenes in the movie and some lines that will catch you off guard.
-And the way the movie ended was more like Malcolm D. Lee was making room so in case another movie about these four best friends and the women in their lives should be written, there is a place they could pick it up from.
+The Best Man Holiday was very funny—I really laughed hard while watching this movie.
+There were just some scenes and lines that caught me off guard.
+And the way the movie ended felt like Malcolm D. Lee was leaving room in case another movie about these four best friends and the women in their lives should be written.
+There’s a place they could pick it up from.

-The whole crew came together acknowledging Mia’s invitation for a get together, but not all the wound have healed over their time apart, as Lance still held a grudge against Harper for sleeping with his wife (although this happened long before they got married in the first film).
-And Julian married the stripper Candace which he fell in love with in the first movie.
-While Harper and Robin are expecting their first child, and Quentin is still single, but a lot weirder than he was in the first movie.
+The whole crew came together, acknowledging Mia’s invitation for a get-together, but not all the wounds had healed over their time apart.
+Lance still held a grudge against Harper for sleeping with his wife (although this happened long before they got married in the first film).
+Julian married the stripper Candace, whom he fell in love with in the first movie.
+Harper and Robin are expecting their first child, and Quentin is still single but a lot weirder than he was in the first movie.

-The movie’s tragic tone in the end, had some light shed on it with a birth, something I kind of liked, although it is not new, I know I have seen it in a movie somewhere.
+The movie’s tragic tone at the end had some light shed on it with a birth—something I kind of liked, even though it’s not new.
+I know I’ve seen it in a movie somewhere.

-The movie went on to be a commercial hit and because of that I heard that Universal Pictures and Malcolm D. Lee are in talks for third installment.
-I think they should quit now that they are ahead.
+The movie went on to be a commercial hit, and because of that, I heard that Universal Pictures and Malcolm D. Lee are in talks for a third installment.
+I think they should quit while they’re ahead.

 The Family (2013)